heroku/github-issues-squad/README.md

 # github-issues-squad

 A squad based out of the Front-end Engineering Team, tasked with creating a tool for triaging GitHub issues.
+This repo is for managing meta issues relating to the squad.

-#### Team
+### Team

 - Jesse White (Squad Lead)
 - Milad Imen (Tech Lead)